mscdex/bellhop/README.md

 A node.js module that exposes streams for doing Pubsub and RPC.

+Notes:

-Serialization of types unsupported by JSON is also an option and is enabled by default.
+ * Serialization of types unsupported by JSON is an option and is enabled by default.

-Currently properties of "non-plain objects" (e.g. Dates, Functions, Errors, RegExps) are not checked for needed serialization.
-Also, circular references are not detected currently.
+ * Properties of "non-plain objects" (e.g. Dates, Functions, Errors, RegExps) are not checked for needed serialization.

+ * Circular references are not detected.

+ * RPC-specific:

+     * Callback functions follow the error-first argument pattern.
+Any arguments after the error argument are values returned by the other side.

 Requirements